makerbase-mks/Mks-Robin-Nano-Marlin2.0-Firmware/README.md

 - Copy the assets folder to the SD card.
 - SD card is connected to the motherboard, and you can see the update interface after powering on.

-## Firmware Can be run on Robin Nano V1.x and V2.x boards
+## Firmware Can be run on Robin Nano V1.x / V2.x boards and V3.x boards
 ## MKS Robin Nano V1.x build and update firmware

 1. Build config: